Nationals vs. Mariners Player Props Betting Odds

 Candelario Stats

-- Jeimer Candelario has 24 doubles, two triples, 10 home runs, 26 walks and 36 RBI (73 total hits).
-He's also stolen two bases.
+- Jeimer Candelario has 75 hits with 25 doubles, two triples, 10 home runs, 26 walks and 37 RBI.
+He's also stolen three bases.

-- Candelario enters this game looking to extend his four-game hit streak.
-In his last five games he is hitting .316 with two doubles, two home runs, two walks and four RBI.
+- Candelario has picked up a hit in five games in a row.
+During his last five outings he is batting .381 with three doubles, two home runs, a walk and five RBI.

 Candelario Recent Games